hifly81/1brc_streaming/README.md

 - Implement a solution with _kafka APIs, kafka streams, flink, ksql, spark, NiFi, camel-kafka, spring-kafka..._ reading input data from _data_ topic and sink results to _results_ topics. and **run it!**.
 This is not limited to JAVA!
 - Ingest data into a kafka topic:
-    - Create a csv file using script _run/data.sh_ or _run/windows/data.exe_ from this repository.
+    - Create a 10 csv files using script _run/data.sh_ or _run/windows/data.exe_ from this repository.
 Reserve approximately 19GB for it.
 This will take minutes to end.
     -  Each row is one data in the format _<string: customer id>;<string: order id>;<double: price in EUR>_, with the price value having exactly 2 fractional digits.
   ```
   ID672;IQRWG;363.81